thaisdk/cloudwalk-tech/README.md

     - Many transactions with an empty device_id `(830)`.
     - More denied transactions `(1949)` than approved ones`(1250)`

-  You can check does datas at `GET localhost:3000/api/v1/transactions`
+  You can check the data at `GET localhost:3000/api/v1/transactions`

 2. Possible fraud patterns include: